Big Cats

 Comments on this page

 I receive a number of reports of sightings via comments on this page.
 Please note that I am generally unable to confirm or deny any of these reports.
-My general policy is to post these comments as they arrive.
-If you wish to post a comment on this page, please bear in mind that I reserve the following rights:
+Due to the number of these comments, and the difficulty and time required to assess them, please note that I am now no longer posting reports of sightings on this page.

 Shortcut to this page: http://delarue.net/bigcats.htm